webiny/docs.webiny.com/docs/other/faq/how-is-webiny-serverless.md

 Or something like:
 > You require an always-on database, how is this serverless?

-To address the question I've decided to create this article and explain what serverless is and , and how it differs from FaaS (function as a service).
+To address the question I've decided to create this article and explain what serverless is and how it differs from FaaS (function as a service).

 ## What is "serverless"?